paulmandal/atak-forwarder/README.md

 * Filtering of repeated messages with a configurable TTL (e.g. auto-send markers)
 * Message queue with priority (chat = pli > markers)

+# Beta Features

+* Support for USB devices -- early stage, you might need to pair the device in the Meshtastic app to get USB permissions before setting it up in ATAK

 # To Do

 * Remote channel management / updating